worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 To initiate the process, the authors complete a short reproducibility verification request form available [here](https://forms.microsoft.com/r/pNgUaJUNBJ).
 Authors provide the reproducibility package through a GitHub repository, a OneDrive folder or other cloud-based sharing service, or, for small datasets, a compressed folder sent directly by email to [reproducibility@worldbank.org](mailto:reproducibility@worldbank.org).
 The reproducibility package must contain all elements in the [Reproducibility Package Checklist](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/reproducibility_package_checklist.md).
-The package should be organized in a file structure that facilitates re-running the code (e.g., data, code, and outputs are in separate folders and the package includes [readme](https://github.com/worldbank/wb-reproducible-research-repository/raw/main/resources/README_Template.docx) and/or a [main script](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.do) that clearly specifies the order in which code files should be run).
+The package should be organized in a file structure that facilitates re-running the code (e.g., data, code, and outputs are in separate folders and the package includes [readme](https://github.com/worldbank/wb-reproducible-research-repository/raw/main/resources/README_Template.docx) and ideally a [main script](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.do) that clearly specifies the order in which code files should be run).

 The package for review should include the input data directly unless there are access restrictions that limit sharing with World Bank staff.
 Authors must specify in the submission form whether the data can be included in the published reproducibility package.